neofactoris3/Pling/README.md

 # Pling
-{ development halted as this project is not relevant anymore. parse died.
+{ development halted as this project has no relevance. parse died.
 RIP }

 Plingers just Pling